 J.K.
 Dobbins | RB | Chargers

-Dobbins has made this column as a sicko start and upgrade over the last two weeks, but with a matchup against the Steelers on tap and the fourth-lowest team total (17 points), it is time for a break tap in Week 3.
+Dobbins has made this column as a sicko start and upgrade over the last two weeks, but with a matchup against the Steelers on tap and the fourth-lowest team total (17 points), it is time for a brake tap in Week 3.
 Dobbins has been electric but is still in a timeshare with Gus Edwards.

 Everyone repeat it with me: We love J.K.
 Dobbins!
 We love J.K.
 Dobbins!
 We love J.K.
-Dobbins.
+Dobbins!

 Okay, we now know that the universe understands us and we can face reality.
 This isn't a great spot for the potential comeback player of the year.